harvardartmuseums/api-docs/object.md

 `spectrum` - is the closest match of the color value to the museums' design color [spectrum](https://github.com/harvardartmuseums/api-docs/blob/master/spectrum.md)
 `css3` - is the closest match to the colors listed in the [CSS3 color module specification](https://www.w3.org/TR/css3-color/)
 `hue` - is the color value mapped to the name of a hue (Red, Orange, Yellow, Green, Blue, Violet, Brown, Grey, Black, White)

+**imagepermissionlevel** describes the level of image copyright permissions for a record
+0 – ok to display images at any size
+1 – images have restrictions; display at a maximum pixel dimension of 256px
+2 – do not display any images

 **images** describes the images of the object
 An object may have zero or more images.
 As of March 2016, 91% of our objects have at least one image.